dswesty/Laplace2D/README.md

 $$\nabla^2 T = 0$$ ,

-in parallel, using the finite difference method and a simple Jacobi iteration scheme, together with the MPI message passing library to achieve a parallelism via spatial domain decomposition.
+in parallel, using the finite difference method and a simple Jacobi iteration scheme, together with the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) message passing interface library to achieve a parallelism via spatial domain decomposition.
 For details see  [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/) chapter 4.
 The solution of the Laplace equation in this case yields the temperature field for a square plate heated on two boundaries.